- Excellent CVT

 The value for the standard feature set earns a 7 on our scale.

 Premium models add heated front seats, two USB ports, a leather-wrapped steering wheel, and uprated audio.

-The 8.0-inch touchscreen is optional on all trims except the base Crosstrek.
+The 8.0-inch touchscreen is optional on all trims except the base trim.